zefrios/SQL/Black Sabbath EDA/README.md

+# 1. API Request
 First, the API call needs to be made so that we get the right information.
-Here is what said code would look like:
+The program sends a get request for artist name, track name, track popularity index, track id, and audio features.

 ```Python
 import requests